-Final award recipients had budgets of under $1,000,000 and demonstrated Arch’s core principles of Resistance, Systems Change, Community Leadership and Racial Equity.
+Final award recipients had budgets of under $1,000,000 and demonstrated Arch’s core principles of Resistance, Systems Change, Community Leadership and Intersectional Racial Justice.
 In addition, successful grantees articulated bold visions for progressive social change and showed a commitment to working across issues and/or constituencies.
 From over 370 initial applications, these 22 grantees were selected:

 - African Communities Together (New York, Nat’l) - $20,000

 African Communities Together (ACT) is an organization of African immigrants fighting for civil rights, opportunity, and a better life for their families here in the U.S. and worldwide.
 ACT empowers African immigrants to integrate socially, get ahead economically, and engage civically.

 - Anti Police-Terror Project (Oakland, CA) - $15,000